Daria: Reap-Eat-View

 Similar to how Jake is funny for his frequent outbursts, DiMartino is the teacher who is constantly shouting in class as he struggles to teach history to his moronic students.
 While Jake is yelling because he's stressed, damaged, and emotionally unstable, DiMartino is yelling because he's constantly holding back a blinding rage from his frustration.
 So blinding is his rage, that one eyeball is constantly bulging out of his head on the verge of popping from its socket.

 DiMartino is something of an angry extension of Daria.
 In some ways, I like to think that Daria would end up the same way if she became a teacher and were unable to keep her monotone defenses up.
-He uses a patronizing sarcasm in how he interacts with the other characters, but gets far more personal in his insults, which often leads to laugh-out-loud situations, especially when his insults are too intelligent for the subject to understand.
+He uses patronizing sarcasm in how he interacts with the other characters but gets far more personal in his insults, which often leads to laugh-out-loud situations, especially when his insults are too intelligent for the subject to understand.
 It's easy to tell that he's one of the few other smart characters in the show with the extensive vocabulary he uses in his insults.
 When I first watched this show as a teenager, I lacked the lexicon I needed to understand all of his jokes.
 Viewing as an adult, the man has only gotten funnier.

 Jane